 Florida Statutes FL489.103(7) is quoted below for your information to indicate the authority for exemptions for homeowners from qualifying as contractors and to express any applicable restrictions and responsibilities.

-• I am aware of, and consent to; owner-builder building permits applied for in my name and understand that I am the partly legally and financially responsible for the proposed construction activity at the address listed below.
+- I am aware of, and consent to; owner-builder building permits applied for in my name and understand that I am the partly legally and financially responsible for the proposed construction activity at the following address: _______________________________.

 Licensed contractors are regulated by laws designed to protect the public.
 If you contract with a person who does not have a license, the Construction Industry Licensing Board, the Department of Business and Professional Regulation and the building department may be unable to assist you with any financial loss that you sustain as a result of a compliant.
 Your only remedy against an unlicensed contractor may be in civil court.
 It is also important for you to understand that, if an unlicensed contractor or employee of an individual or firm is injured while working on your property, you may be held liable for damages.
 If you obtain an owner-builder permit and wish to hire a licensed contractor, you will be responsible for verifying whether the contractor is properly licensed and the status of the contractor’s workers’ compensation coverage.
 Call (850)487-1395 or visit The Florida Department of Business and Professional Regulation's website at: myflorida.com/dbpf